Q. What is common land?

-If anyone wants to erect a work on common land, they must apply for the consent of the Secretary of State for Environment in England or the Welsh Government (section 38 of the Commons Act 2006) in addition to any planning or other consent that is required.
-However, certain works are exempt from these procedures.
+If anyone wants to erect a work on common land, they must apply for the consent of the Secretary of State for Environment in England or the Welsh Ministers (section 38 of the Commons Act 2006) in addition to any planning or other consent that is required.
+However, certain works are exempt from these requirements.

 Q. Who owns common land?

 All common land has an owner, whether it is a local authority, the National Trust or a private individual or individuals.

 Sometimes, the owner cannot easily be identified, in which case local authorities have special powers to protect the land (under section 45 of the Commons Act 2006).